Preboarding: 8 Steps To Deliver An Awesome Experience

 This is pretty scary stuff, and the purpose of preboarding is to avoid the costs incurred from premature employee attrition.
 But what exactly is it preboarding?

-Definition: Literally, preboarding is the period of time between a candidate signing their offer letter and their first day, however, the purpose of a preboarding process is to ensure that the accepted candidate is prepared and excited about working for you in the run-up to their first day.
+Definition: Literally, preboarding is the period between a candidate signing their offer letter and their first day.
+However, a preboarding process aims to ensure that the accepted candidate is prepared and excited about working for you in the run-up to their first day.

 Why is preboarding important?

 Of course, cultivating loyalty is important with new employees.
-Not only will you avoid the incurred costs of failed hires we’ve already mentioned, you’ll also see a host of benefits.
-A robust pre-boarding process will ensure your employees are committed and highly motivated before they even walk through the door!
+Not only will you avoid the incurred costs of failed hires we’ve already mentioned, but you’ll also see many benefits.
+A robust pre-boarding process will ensure your employees are committed and highly motivated before they walk through the door!

-Effective pre-boarding can also have an impact on speed to productivity; an important recruitment metric.
+Effective pre-boarding can also impact speed to productivity, an important recruitment metric.
 Selling prospective employees on the employer value proposition before they join will increase their motivation to get off to a good start.

 8 steps to effective preboarding